smithds546/DTI-Predictor/README.md

-    change the variable names so looks less AI. need to calculate the grey area for binding threshold potentially look at training on chembl as well use Protbert for feature extraction
+    change the variable names so looks less AI. need to calculate the grey area for binding threshold potentially look at training on chembl as well
-    use RDKit for SMILES to MACCS keys